chocomeowy/chocomeowy/README.md

 - 💞️ I’m looking to collaborate on developments or new ideas or new tech
 - 📫 You can reach me here.
 Feel free to find me! yongfahjin@hotmail.com
 - 🤗 A few of my deployed projects here. https://linktr.ee/yongfahjin

+>Creation without purpose is pointless

+>Life is constant re-discovery

 `code ? code : no code` `code && life` not `code || life`